-(In many dioceses, the Solemnity of the Ascension is celebrated on the Seventh Sunday of Easter.
+(In many dioceses, the Solemnity of the Ascension is celebrated today.
 If you celebrate the Ascension in your diocese today, see the reflection from the previous Thursday)

 The Prayer of Jesus

 “Father, the hour has come.
 Give glory to your son, so that your son may glorify you, just as you gave him authority over all people, so that he may give eternal life to all you gave him.”
-John 17:1-2 (Year A)
+John 17:1–2 (Gospel from Year A)

 John’s Gospel, Chapter 17, is referred to as Jesus’ High Priestly prayer.
 It’s a long and beautiful prayer that would be worth reading in its entirety for reflection.